thearrow/jakeklingler.com/content/work/epic-intern.md

 end: "August 2013"
 ---

-Designed and developed MyChart for Windows Phone 8 with two other interns.
+Worked on a team with two other interns to design and develop a Windows Phone 8 healthcare application.